-Web searches / Breaking News / Newspaper, Blog Searches / Open Records / People Finders / Backgrounding Tools / Experts, Issues / Campaign Finance / Business / Nonprofits / Government / Cops, Courts / Medical / Military / Environment / Crashes, Disasters / Libraries/ Reference/Stats / Maps / Smart Phone Apps, Software / Databases, Visuals / Writing Tools / Daily Checks
+Web searches / Breaking News / Newspaper, Blog and Media Searches / Open Records / People Finders / Backgrounding Tools / Experts, Issues / Campaign Finance / Business / Nonprofits / Government / Cops, Courts / Medical / Military / Environment / Crashes, Disasters / Libraries/ Reference/Stats / Maps / Smart Phone Apps, Software / Databases, Visuals / Writing Tools / Daily Checks

 For journalists — students and professionals alike — it’s easy to get lost in all the tipsheets, books, articles, conferences, and blogs that discuss the latest ways to conduct research and find people.

 And it’s easy to forget the old-school methods that faded from memory, but might work just as well as the newest trend.

 There’s a way to keep track of it all.